- Chinese yam mainly grows in Asia and North America and is used in Chinese medicine.

-Chinese yam (dioscorea opposita) is an ornamental vine that is native to Asia.
-It also grows in North America, but it is not related to the sweet potatoes called yams that are a popular food in North America.
-Another name for Chinese yam is cinnamon vine.
-It is also called shan yao.
+Chinese yam (dioscorea polystachya or dioscorea batatas) is an ornamental vine that is native to Asia.
+It also grows in North America, but it isn’t related to the sweet potatoes called yams that are popular there.
+Other names for Chinese yam are cinnamon vine, and shan yao.

-Chinese yam is used in Chinese herbal medicine.
-It is traditionally used to treat disorders related to the stomach, spleen, lungs, and kidneys.
+Chinese yam is used in Chinese herbal medicine, traditionally to treat disorders related to the stomach, spleen, lungs, and kidneys.

 While the tuber and bulbs of Chinese yam are edible, generally only the tuber is consumed as food.

-As an herbal treatment, Chinese yam is used to target the stomach and spleen.
-It also thought to act on the lung and kidney.
-It is used to treat:
+As an herbal treatment, Chinese yam is mainly used to target the stomach and spleen, but also thought to help the lungs and kidneys.
+It can help treat:

 - poor appetite